therealaxax/Mergesort_Practice/README.md

 # Mergesort_Practice
-<p> This repository was used for practicing mergesort algorithm. </p>
+<p> This repository was used for practicing the mergesort algorithm. </p>